What do we learn about you?

 You know this.
 You've got this!

 Feedback.
-Share with people who are supportive and have experience critiquing college essays, such as a college counselor.
+Share with people who are supportive and have experience critiquing college essays.
 Be open to their comments.
 Consider their points, and then decide if you need to make changes.

 Here's a word of caution – too much feedback can make your head spin.
 What stays in and what goes out?
 That's your call.
 But it shouldn't read like it was written by committee.
 You know, a line from your teacher here, one from your friend there, and one from your dog, too.
 Woof!
 Honor your voice.